microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 cd .. && mkdir helloworld && cd helloworld
 ```

-Initiate a new project within this directory, creating the manifest (`vcpkg.json`) and default configuration files (`vcpkg-configuration.json`).
-This prepares the foundation for your project:
+Initiate a new project within this directory, creating the manifest (`vcpkg.json`) and default configuration files (`vcpkg-configuration.json`):

 ```bash
 ../vcpkg/vcpkg new --name helloworld --version 1.0